14 min read · April 13, 2024

 Amazon is one of the most popular choices for starting a new business.
 So much so, that some 100,000+ new Amazon businesses open their doors each year.
-Of course, not all of those businesses survive - one of the primary reasons is poor amazon bookkeeping.
+Of course, not all of those businesses survive - one of the primary reasons is poor Amazon bookkeeping.

 Properly managing income, expenses, cash flow, and otherwise vital financial statistics over the long-term will make or break a business.